AshleyEM/CS-361/README.md

 This microservice generates a random integer between a given min/max value (inclusive).
 The service runs continuously until it receives a stop message.

-It communcates through request/reply sockets using Python's ZMQ library.
+It communicates through request/reply sockets using Python's ZMQ library.

 ## Request number